ne1s0n/legpipe2/README.md

 	- creating maybe a common section in the .ini
 - check if the reference genome is gzipped and not bgzipped
 - indexing module needs a better management of the logs
-- a infolder/outfolder chain in the .ini file
-- one outfolder for each step (evaluate a main output folder in the common section)

 ## WISHLIST